Skip to content

 Engines and performance

-There are three petrol engines available for the Picanto – a 1.0-litre three-cylinder, a 1.25-litre four-cylinder, and another 1.0-litre three-cylinder equipped with a turbo, badged T-GDi.
+There have been three petrol engines available for the Picanto – a 1.0-litre three-cylinder, a 1.25-litre four-cylinder, and another 1.0-litre three-cylinder equipped with a turbo, badged T-GDi.

 The non-turbo units are more common and should be capable of returning well over 50mpg if you drive smoothly.
 At urban speeds, the 1.0-litre feels like a good match for the lightweight Kia, but you'll have to work it hard if you want to hit overtaking speeds on the motorway.
 The 1.25-litre engine is more alert around town and feels a little less strained at motorway speeds, although the long fifth gear means you might be reaching for fourth if you want an extra burst of acceleration.

-Range-topping cars are available with a turbocharged 1.0-litre engine.
+Range-topping cars were available with a turbocharged 1.0-litre engine, until it was discontinued in 2024.
 This has quite a lot of low-down grunt compared to the non-turbo models, making it feel much more effortless at all speeds, allowing you to keep it in gear for longer when accelerating.

 Driving and comfort